UW-Hydro/MetSim/docs/index.rst

 machine you are running on has.

 .. warning::
     Users in environments where OpenMP is available may experience over-utilization of CPU resources, leading to lower performance.
-If you experience this issue try setting ``export OMP_NUM_THREADS=1`` before running MetSim.
+If you experience this issue try setting the `OMP_NUM_THREADS` environment variable to 1 before running MetSim..
+This can be done in bash and similar shells by running `export OMP_NUM_THREADS=1`.

 References
 ==========